 This is an easy way to make a tasty, keto-friendly meal—and clear out the fridge.
 The more variety in the ingredients, the better!
 Macros will vary on this one depending on the protein and veggies you use.

-Add the following to a skillet with butter or olive oil:
+Add as many of the following as you'd like to a skillet with butter or olive oil:

-- Protein: Ground beef, sausage, bacon, chicken, eggs
+- Protein: Ground beef, sausage, bacon, chicken, or eggs

-- Veggies: Bell peppers, onion, cabbage, mushrooms, asparagus, tomato, zucchini
+- Veggies: Bell peppers, onion, cabbage, mushrooms, asparagus, tomato, or zucchini

-- Sugar-Free Seasoning: Salt, pepper, garlic, taco, ranch
+- Sugar-Free Seasoning: Salt, pepper, garlic, taco, or ranch

 - Cheese: Just grate it on top and let it melt.

-- Jerky (Watch the carbs here, because different flavorings can add to the carb count quickly.)
+- Jerky (Watch the carbs here, because different flavorings and sweeteners can add to the carb count quickly.)

 - Cubed cheese